ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 Lucky for you, a solution for that has existed since times immemorial: opaque types.

-The core principle with opaque types is to make consumer code completely unaware of their internal representation, limiting interraction to functions that return and accept pointers to them.
+The core principle with opaque types is to make consumer code completely unaware of their internal representation, limiting interaction to functions that return and accept pointers to them.
 The `FILE` and `socket`APIs in C are prime examples of this.

 Opaque types are typically used when only one implementation of their API is expected to be loaded at any given time.
 The moment you expect more, what you probably want is trait objects.

-While this isn't yet implemented, as I'm still looking for ways to do it both conveniently and reliably, `stabby` will eventually try to provide a way to define opaque types with minimal boilerplate such that their binary code is only included when built as a shared object, while dependents on them would instead get bindings to interract with said shared objects as if they were standard Rust code.
+While this isn't yet implemented, as I'm still looking for ways to do it both conveniently and reliably, `stabby` will eventually try to provide a way to define opaque types with minimal boilerplate such that their binary code is only included when built as a shared object, while dependents on them would instead get bindings to interact with said shared objects as if they were standard Rust code.
 In the meantime, [trait objects](defining-abi-stable-traits) can fulfill the same role at a slightly higher runtime cost, but with greater flexibility yet.

 ## Defining ABI stable traits